Bareflank/hypervisor/README.md

 ```
 git clone -b dev https://github.com/bareflank/hypervisor.git
-cd hypervisor
-source env.sh
+source $PWD/hypervisor/env.sh $PWD/hypervisor/build
-mkdir build
-cd build
+cd $PWD/hypervisor/build
 cmake ..
 make -j<# cores + 1>
 ```

-Also, if your modifying the hypervisor, we also highly recommend enabling unit testing and developer mode.
+Also, if your modifying the hypervisor, we highly recommend enabling unit testing and developer mode.
 This will enable the various different tools that are needed to pass all of our CI tests.
 This also compiles the hypervisor in debug mode.